patrick-zvenyika/Humanoid-Eye/README.md

 # Humanoid-Eye
 Artificial Intelligence Project

-Humanoid-Eye is an Ai project for computer face detection, which uses DL neural networks.
+Humanoid-Eye is an Ai project for face detection, which uses DL neural networks.